KillerGenX/finako-os/Skema Database.md

 -- Add triggers for other tables...

--- Stock update function (enhanced for variants and outlets) CREATE OR REPLACE FUNCTION update_product_stock() RETURNS TRIGGER AS $$
+-- Stock update function (simplified - avoid ON CONFLICT issues) CREATE OR REPLACE FUNCTION update_product_stock() RETURNS TRIGGER AS $$
 BEGIN